synfig/synfig-docs-dev/docs/gsoc/2026/ideas.rst

 **Where to begin:**

-1. Check Synfig skeleton layer code
+1. Check Synfig skeleton layer code.
-2. Check Spine JSON format (https://en.esotericsoftware.com/spine-json-format)
+2. Check Spine JSON format (https://en.esotericsoftware.com/spine-json-format).
 3. Try to add new menu option "Export to Spine format" to Skeleton layer, which should create basic Spine JSON file.

 **Expected outcome**